 A shortfall could arise for a number of reasons including as a result of administrative error, intraday movements or counterparty default following the exercise of rights of reuse.
-However we do not permit clients to make use of, or borrow securities belonging to other clients for intra-day settlement purposes, even where the securities are held in an OSA.
-The systems and controls that operationalise this reduce the chances of a shortfall arising as a result of the relevant client having insufficient securities held with us to carry out that settlement.
+Although, we do not permit clients to make use of, or borrow securities belonging to other clients for intra-day settlement purposes, even where the securities are held in an OSA, should there be a shortfall of securities in your account, the omnibus structure avoids a delay in settlement and/or increased costs to buy-in additional securities to meet settlement obligations.
+An ISA does not allow for this reduction in settlement risk.
 In this respect we believe the protection offered to OSAs and ISAs is not substantially different.
 The impact of this approach is increased risk of settlement failure, which in turn may incur additional buy in costs or penalties and/or may delay settlement, as we would be unable to settle where there are insufficient securities in the account.